 "I have competed for the last 30 years riding quarter horses and working cattle.
 I had gotten to where I couldn’t do that.
 Eight weeks after surgery, I was back on my horse, back to competing and feeling great." -Sammy

-Baptist Health offers Mako Smart Robotics joint replacement procedures in Central Arkansas at Baptist Health-Little Rock and Baptist Health-North Little Rock.
-In addition to offering the latest technology for orthopedic procedures, Baptist Health also provides skilled physicians, surgeons and a compassionate care team.
+Baptist Health offers Mako Smart Robotics joint replacement procedures in Central Arkansas at Baptist Health Medical Center-Little Rock, Baptist Health Medical Center-North Little Rock, and Baptist Health Medical Center-Heber Springs.
+In addition to offering the latest technology for orthopedic procedures, Baptist Health also provides skilled physicians, surgeons, and a compassionate care team.
 With access points across the state, experienced orthopedic care is never far with Baptist Health Orthopedic Center.

 Our Baptist Health orthopedic specialists are scheduling in-person appointments as well as virtual visits when operationally and medically feasible.
 We seek to accommodate in-person patient care in the safest way possible.
 We’ve added additional safety measures to promote the safest, cleanest environment for our visitors, patients and employees.
 We thank you in advance for your understanding.